PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/deterministic_simulation_testing/index.md

 }
 ```

-Then generate a seed that will be used by the prng to generate inputs to the system.
-The seed can be passed as input to generate the same sequence of inputs after a test failure happens.
+Generate a seed for the prng.
+The prng will be used to generate actions during the simulation.
+The seed can be passed as input the program to generate the same sequence of inputs after a test failure.

 ```rust
 #[cfg(test)]